jub0t/CodeGrepperAPI/readme.md

 ## Dealing with Authorization(s)

-Every usser on Code Grepper has a unique `PHPSSESID` which is used to authenticate users.
+Every user on Code Grepper has a unique `PHPSSESID` which is used to authenticate users.
 Follow the steps below To retrieve this token.

 ### Usage